nickesparza/ga-1-project-burger/readme.md

 One-sentence pitch: Make as many burgers as you can against the ticking clock and score more and more points as you race to satisfy a series of extremely demanding customers.

+Anticipated technologies: HTML, CSS, JavaScript, Canvas, Bootstrap

 User Stories

 The user should be able to:
 1. Load the game and be presented with a start screen that includes instructions on how to play
 2. Click on the screen or press a button to begin the game
-3. Use WASD or the arrow keys to move up, down, left, or right.
+3. Use WASD or the arrow keys to move a character up, down, left, or right.
 4. See a visual representation of the burger to be made - the ingredients in proper order.
 5. Navigate a maze of obstacles that block different routes.
 6. Interact with various ingredient stations around the arena that apply the specific ingredient to the burger.